Many people ask me to compare the Xebex vs. Concept2 rowing machines. “Are they the same?”, “Which is better?”, “Which one should I buy?”

 The seat on the Xebex can be described more as a “bucket” seat with thicker padding.
 A lot of users liked the softer seat with the “rimmed” edges.

 The Concept2 seat is more ergonomically designed and resembles more of an actual “rowing” seat.
-It is a little more stiff and has a cutout in the rear to alleviate pressure on your tail bone.
+It is a little stiffer and has a cutout in the rear to alleviate pressure on your tailbone.

 A great thing about the Concept2 seat is there are many aftermarket seat cushions designed specifically to fit on a Concept2 rower.
 I wrote an article here describing the best rowing machine seat cushions.